-In rear screen applications where space behind the projector is limited, a mirror may be used to fold the optical path, see Figure 2-16 Folded Optical Path.
+In rear screen applications where space behind the projector is limited, a mirror may be used to fold the optical path.
 The position of the projector and mirror must be accurately set - if considering this type of installation call your dealer for assistance.

-2.2.7 Advanced Optical Alignment
+2.7 Advanced Optical Alignment